Other Transaction Authorities in Government Contracting

 Other Transaction Authorities were created to overcome the hurdles that come with traditional government contracting.
 By expanding the pool of innovators and allowing non-traditional organizations to enter the defense contracting space, the door was opened to bring new opportunities, new ideas, and new technology to the government.

 OTAs introduce fast-track research initiatives, allowing for quicker innovation and development.
 They eliminate many traditional barriers, streamlining the process for both agencies and contractors.
-Additionally, they reduce risk in the government contracting space, making it easier for non-traditional companies to participate and contribute.
+Additionally, they increase the government’s ability to capitalize on emerging technology opportunities and leverage flexible processes, making it easier for non-traditional companies to participate and contribute.

 Working With a Consortium Manager